The best museums in Washington, D.C.

 This move puts a human face on unspeakable tragedy, and gives names to the nameless while educating a new generation about the past.

-While the museum's subject matter isn't the most uplifting, the lessons it teaches and ideas it spurs are arguably the most important in the Smithsonian portfolio.
+While the museum's subject matter isn't the most uplifting, the lessons it teaches and ideas it spurs are arguably the most important in this roundup.
 For this reason alone, it's worth visiting.